DeepLcom/deepl-python/README.md

   containing the glossary ID, or a `GlossaryInfo` as returned by `get_glossary()`.
 - `context`: specifies additional context to influence translations, that is not translated itself.
-Note this is an **alpha feature**: it may be deprecated at any time, or incur charges if it becomes generally available.
+Characters in the `context` parameter are not counted toward billing.
   See the [API documentation][api-docs-context-param] for more information and example usage.
 - `tag_handling`: type of tags to parse before translation, options are `'html'` and `'xml'`.